 If a default profile is used then generic setup will automatically create the content when the egg with the profile is reinstalled or selected for Plone site creation.
 Where as if another profile is used (such as /import above) then it has to be manually selected first and then run via the setup tool or this migrator tool.
 For large content imports this is likely to be preferable.

 Standard generic setup runs the adapter in CMFCore.exportimport.content which will only populate content for HTML documents, and no properties or workflow states will be added.

 The ilrt.contentmigrator modifies the generic setup site creation to do the following

 - Populate binary content formats and archetypes if matching ones are found.

 - Use Marshall's RFC822 marshaller to extract and apply the properties data.

 - Apply workflow state transitions.
 NB: The workflow migration requires the ilrt.migrationtool egg.

 - Translate old content types and add memberdata (see below)

-Please not that the import is takes much longer than the export.
+Please note that the import takes much longer than the export.
 So for example a Gigabyte of content might only take 5 minutes to export, but take an hour to import!